Last Reviewed: December 25, 2021

 Waterfront redevelopment has exploded as a topic for inspired community development over the past 30 to 40 years.
-All of our lakefronts and riverfronts should have a wonderful place to walk, run, or simply watch the world go by.
-After all, when you go to Miami Beach, Baltimore, Boston, San Antonio, Portland, or Minneapolis, don't you like to hang out by those waterfronts?
+All of our ocean fronts, lakefronts, and riverfronts should have wonderful places to gather, live, work, play, walk, run, or simply watch the world go by.
+After all, when you go to Miami Beach, Baltimore, Boston, San Antonio, Amsterdam, Barcelona, or Venice, don't you like to hang out by those waterfronts?
 And don't you spend some money while you're there?

 Waterways should be the focal points of our communities, instead of forgotten liabilities.
 Make them magnets for development instead of hangouts for anti-social behavior. or just mostly forsaken industrial remnants.
 Undertaken carefully, development can preserve and even enhance the natural functions of your waterway.

 Even a small stream can attract investment, so don't underestimate that brook, creek, canal, coulee, bayou, or wash.
 It needs to be part of your place making strategy as a community.

-So why is your city so much less capable of allowing a waterfront to inspire you to create a real sense of place?
+Do not be discouraged if you think your waterfront is too minor.
 Did you know the San Antonio River, which forms the basis for the Riverwalk shown above, really is a dinky little river?
 But what a great place to have dinner on a boat!

-If you need to clean up your river, lake, or stream, and it's in your power to begin to do so, get that rolling.
-Depending on its size and depth of pollution or debris, that may be a process requiring many years, or stream clean-up could be a relatively orderly project to be repeated every six months to a year.
+If you need to clean up your river, lake, stream, or beach, begin that process to make redevelopment options more attractive.
+Depending on the size of your water resource, and the degree of pollution or debris, that may be a process requiring many years, or stream clean-up could be a relatively orderly project to be repeated every six months to a year.

-Realize that the people upstream have a vote in whether your water is clean, so do what you can, but then begin to concentrate on the landward side of waterfront redevelopment.
+Realize that the people upstream play a major role in whether your water is clean, so do what you can, but then begin to concentrate on the landward side of waterfront redevelopment.
 However, plug into any existing watershed planning efforts underway that would impact your body of water, and then you can hope to influence water quality that contributes to what you see in your locale.

 Meanwhile, you need to start reclaiming access for the public to its waterfront.
 If an active industry actually uses the river or lake in some phase of its process, how can you go around it while you're creating a great waterfront redevelopment?
 Can a part of its campus be opened to public use as a trail?

-Speaking of trails, waterfronts were made for them.
-OK, the other way around, but you get the point.
+Speaking of trails, waterfronts are ideal locations.
 If there's no trail system along your river or lake, start on that idea today, using any available public right-of-way.
 If it makes sense to build a small section of trail, it will contribute to the goal of being perceived as a walkable community and a bikeable community as well.

 Trail or corridor development requires fresh attention to the aesthetic concerns we only touched on briefly above.
-If the nearby buildings are ugly, maybe you can fence them off, screen them with trees, paint a mural on one, simply paint them.
+If the nearby buildings are ugly, maybe you can fence them off, screen them with trees, paint a mural on one, or simply paint them.
 Even with these measures, it's essential that the waterfront between the industrial plant and the river or lake feel safe and accessible to the public as much as possible.
 Trails usually need to be visible from beyond the immediate waterfront to make users feel safe, but much depends on the site layouts and topography in your area.
 Your waterfront redevelopment likely will occur in several major chunks, so make the old development as pretty as possible.

-This isn't simply my aesthetic sensibility speaking here.
+This isn't simply a matter of aesthetic sensibility.
 Trails and promenades are a real benefit to a community.
-They add to the quality of life that the "creative class" of young people seek and that many healthy older folks seek.
+They add to the exercise options and quality of life that the "creative class" of young people and many healthy older folks seek.
 In addition, there's a more direct economic benefit as trail users buy water, refreshments, or gear, and bring their friends and family who also purchase items from waterfront oriented businesses.

-Lastly, your goal is to create a strong sense of place for your waterfront redevelopment project.
+Lastly, remember that your goal is to create a strong sense of place for your waterfront redevelopment project.
 Although absolutely every waterfront has plenty of potential in this regard, it's up to you to see that the potential becomes a reality.
 Do not copy someone else's waterfront, because your unique history and story becomes a golden opportunity for interpretation and education.

 Attempt visual continuity of some type along the waterfront.
-Do this with special pavers, sidewalks, wayfinding signage, banners, and an easy-to-follow street pattern that leads directly to the heart of your town or city.
+Do this with special pavers, sidewalks, wayfinding signage, banners, flags, and an easy-to-follow street pattern that leads directly to the heart of your town or city.
 This kind of branding of the waterfront can occur well before property ownership issues have been resolved.

 Keep the street interesting and colorful, even celebratory.
-No reason to be somber along a glorious stretch of river.
+There is no reason to be somber along a glorious stretch of river.
 The principles are the same as good streetscape.
 If you have commercial portions of the waterfront, such as a restaurant district, use the principles of commercial district revitalization, even if your conglomeration of restaurants is rather new.
 Like any space that should be pedestrian-friendly, try to energize any long stretches where there are no pedestrian destinations (stores, restaurants, and so forth) with public plazas, seating areas, kiosks, street vendors or performers, public art (even if borrowed from sculptors), or something else of interest.

 Keep parking lots away from the riverfront itself, due to polluted stormwater runoff considerations, but make sure there is ample parking and/or transit.
 Take advantage of the waterfront for summer festivals, which means that you need an outdoor gathering space of considerable proportion in comparison with the size of your community.
-Start preparing one, and the programming usually will follow, especially if you make the rental rules and procedures easy.
+Start preparing one, and the programming usually will follow, especially if you make the rental rules and procedures easy and inexpensive.

 But don't leave it to chance.
 The municipal government itself probably needs to start the ball rolling with some programming, by which we mean concerts, runs, walks, boat parades, a street or trail painting contest, a community picnic, water festival, mural painting if you have seawalls, or whatever else your physical space will allow.